By Daniel C.

 Acceptance was now a stranger.
 So I started my drinking to deal with the guilt.
 And I was blind to the fact I became an alcoholic.
 Nothing washed away the guilt, nothing washed away the shame though I tried to by constantly drinking.
 All my loved ones told me I was an alcoholic but I did nothing.
 It was at Homewood Health Centre that I finally accepted I was an alcoholic.
 And I accepted I could never drink again.
 I had step one nailed.
 And I had no reservations.

 I now had to accept life as it happened.
 After 19 months sober and having serenity and peace.
 I was wrongfully dismissed from a job of 22 years.
 “There must be a mistake, I’ve been sober almost two years.”

 I now had no escape.

 I have to accept all that happens to me in sobriety.
 My sober life has been much harder than my drinking years.
 It is so important to accept help, advice and that my first sip of alcohol will kill me.
 It’s just that simple.
 Like a lady at an AA meeting told me, “Stop wishing or praying for a different past.”

 I now accept life on life’s terms.
 And learn from both the good and bad.
 And most important, I accept I am an alcoholic and know that I can’t take a sip or entertain the thought that I will one day drink again.

 Daniel C. had his last drink on March 22, 2010.
 He found AA because it was a requirement of the treatment centre that saved his life.
 Back then he thought he had better follow the same Higher Power as the rest in AA.
 They were sober.
 But he couldn’t do it.
 Today he is proud to report that his home town of Windsor finally has an agnostic meeting.
 And just in time: he was going to a lot less meetings and caring a lot less for his fellows.
 It’s all been rebooted.
-Today at 50 Daniel is a painter and sculptor.
+Today Daniel is a painter and sculptor.
 And he sponsors people of all beliefs.